-A tourism professional new to the Wimmera is seeking to help small businesses across the region make the most of the popularity of the Silo Art Trail and Murtoa's Stick Shed.
+A tourism professional is seeking to help Wimmera small businesses make the most of the popularity of the Silo Art Trail and Murtoa's Stick Shed.

-Lauren McBriarty, an executive officer with Wimmera-Mallee Tourism, says workshops, streetscaping and upgrades to caravan parks will be taking place across the next few months.
+Lauren McBriarty, an executive officer with Wimmera-Mallee Tourism, says workshops, streetscaping and upgrades to caravan parks will be taking place in coming months.

 "We're planning to help small businesses in the hospitality and accommodation sectors to leverage off the tourists coming to see the trail, essentially increasing their customer service and business skills," she said.

 "Basically making them a bit more friendly towards tourists, having better opening hours and staff training and helping them to understand how their business impacts the local economy.

 "As an example, Wellington's Butchers and Cafe in Hopetoun is doing all the right things for a small-town business.
 They have changed their opening hours and started offering a better variety of foods, and they're really thriving at the moment."